andersfugmann/ocaml-protoc-plugin/README.md

 * Supports proto2 extensions
 * Builtin support for google well known types
 * Configurable annotations for all generated types
+* Json serialization and deserialization based on protobuf specification

 ## Comparison with other OCaml protobuf handlers.